-Most insurance plans cover Nortriptyline, and if you are underinsured or uninsured, the use of coupon codes can significantly lower the cost of your prescription.
-The retail price of name brand Nortriptyline is typically over $1200 for a 30-day supply, but using generic formulary and coupons, the cost can be reduced to under $15 per month.
+Most insurance plans cover Nortriptyline, and coupon codes can significantly lower the cost of your prescription if you are underinsured or uninsured.
+The retail price of name brand Nortriptyline is typically over $1200 for a 30-day supply, but using a generic formulary and coupons, you can reduce the cost to under $15 per month.

 Doses, Dosage Form, and Side Effects of Amoxapine